prath0m/uptime/README.md

 Commands to run Frontend :
 > cd frotnend
 > npm run dev

+Note : Before running the frontend, go to frontend/src/util and update the getBaseURL() function.
+Add this url http://localhost:5000 (do this if you want to test it locally on your device)

 Commands to run Backend :
 > cd backend